Central Pennsylvania

 (1778 - 1779), Warrior Run

-A settlers' fort.
-Also spelled Menninger.
+A settlers' fort abandoned in May 1778.
+It was hastily built to protect a gristmill and a gun barrel-boring establishment (built 1776).
 Indians burned the abandoned fort in July 1779.
-State troops were later garrisoned here at a nearby stone house or gristmill, owned by a Mrs. Smith, until 1780.
+State militia troops were later garrisoned here (November 1779) at a nearby stone house, once owned by Catherine Smith, until 1780.
+Smith returned in 1783 to rebuild the mill.

 Spring Garden Fort